mahlburgc/teaterm/readme.md

 - add scroll bar
 - only auto scroll on new messages if we are at lowest line
 - ctrl + page up / down for faster scrolling
+- add readme section about editor variable
+- use ctrl+q for quit

 ## Useful Resources